 We have financed our operations primarily from royalty revenue from licensing our Remote Power Patent and the sale of equity securities.
-In accordance with the settlement agreements achieved in July 2010 with Adtran, Cisco, Enterasys, Extreme Networks, and Foundry Networks, we will receive aggregate upfront payments of approximately \$32 million and Cisco has agreed to pay royalties (beginning in 2011) based on its sales of Power over Ethernet ("PoE") products (See Note E to our Financial Statements included in this quarterly report).
-As a result of the July 2010 settlements, we will have sufficient cash to satisfy our operational and capital requirements for the foreseeable future.
+In accordance with our patent litigation settlement achieved in July 2010 with Adtran, Cisco, Enterasys, Extreme Networks, and Foundry Networks, we received aggregate upfront payments of approximately \$32 million and Cisco agreed to pay us royalties (beginning in 2011) based on its sales of Power over Ethernet ("PoE") products (See Note D to our Financial Statements included in this quarterly report).
+As of September 30, 2010, the Company's principal sources of liquidity consisted of cash approximately \$24.3 million and working capital of approximately \$23.3 million.
+We maintain our cash primarily in savings accounts.
+We do not have any derivative financial instruments.
+Accordingly, we do not believe that our investments have significant exposure to interest rate risk.
+As a result of our July 2010 patent litigation settlements, we will have sufficient cash to satisfy our operational and capital requirements for the foreseeable future.